faiqraedaya/Wind-Rose-Generator/README.md

    - Use the export buttons to save the results in your preferred format

 ## Data Format
 The application expects Excel files with the following columns:
 - Date/Time column
 - Wind Speed column (in m/s)
 - Wind Direction column (in degrees)

 ## License

-This project is open source and available under the MIT License.
+This project is provided under the MIT License.